dogecoin/dogecoin/README.md

 ## Dogecoin Policy 📜

 Current blockchain consensus of the Dogecoin network.
+Such fees and such speed !

 | Parameter       | Value     |
 | :-------------- | ---------:|